nerasan/smatch/readme.md

 ### **Characters**
 ![wireframe-characters](https://i.imgur.com/JxB5HR2.jpg)

 * *Wireframes only show the navigation menu for a user who is not logged in.
-Logged in users have a different navigation (profile, match history, characters, log out).*
+Logged in users have a different navigation (profile, match history, characters, log out).
+The above images say "home page (not logged in) for all of them... oops.*
 * *Individual character show page wireframe not shown above.*

 ## Development Plan